HeZhang1994/digital-elevation-model/README.md

 $ export C_INCLUDE_PATH=/usr/include/gdal
 ```

-2. Install GDAL Python Libraries.
+2. Install GDAL Python Libraries in Terminal.
 ```bash
 $ pip install GDAL
 ```

-If it comes with the error: ```cpl_vsi_error.h: No such file or directory```, try the following installation procedures.
+If it comes with the *error*: ```cpl_vsi_error.h: No such file or directory```, try the following installation procedures.

-3. Check the required/installed version of GDAL Python Libraries on Ubuntu OS.
+3. Check the required/installed version of GDAL Python Libraries in Terminal.
 ```bash
 $ gdal-config --version
 ```

 4. Download the source file (e.g., gdal-1.11.3.tar.gz) of the related GDAL version (e.g., 1.11.3) from [here](http://trac.osgeo.org/gdal/wiki/DownloadSource).

-5. Manually install GDAL Python Libraries:
+5. Manually install GDAL Python Libraries in Terminal.
 ```bash
 $ cd path/of/downloaded/gdal/package